Pressure-sensitive paint

-Scientific Origins
+Scientific origins

 Pressure-sensitive paint was initially conceived due to a combination of research and development from the fields of chemistry, flow visualization, imaging and aerodynamic design testing.
 The phenomena of photoluminescence and oxygen quenching have been studied for many years.
 John I. Peterson and Raphael V. Fitzgerald are the first to publish observations and suggestions to apply oxygen quenching materials for flow visualization.

 Research to develop different materials combinations of oxygen quenching fluorescing molecules for use as sensors was undertaken in the former Soviet Union at TsAGI/Moscow in cooperation with Moscow University and the United States by Dr. Martin Gouterman of the University of Washington for Abbott Laboratories in the mid 1980's.

-Early Coatings Development
+Early coatings development

 Development of practical surface coatings applied as paints to measure air pressure were conducted in the mid-1980's in the former Soviet Union and at the NASA Ames Research Center in collaboration with the University of Washington in the late 1980's.

-Measurement Systems Development: NASA Joint Sponsored Research Project (1993-1996)
+Measurement systems development: NASA Joint Sponsored Research Project (1993-1996)

 NASA organized a public/private partnership to further development for aerodynamic applications in 1993.
 The primary partnership members included the NASA Ames and Langley Research Centers; Boeing Commercial Aircraft Company and the University of Washington.
 Information exchange partnership participants included Purdue University and McDonnell Douglas Aircraft Company.
 The partnership was organized through the NASA Joint Sponsored Research Program, operated from 1993 to 1996 and resulted in new patents, imaging systems, analytic software and paint formulations for future development.